 (d) the Commonwealth and the States should try to maintain, as far as practicable, common principles, rules and practices in regulating and controlling offshore mining beyond the baseline of Australia’s territorial sea.

+Note for this for this subsection:

-Note 1: So far as the agreement relates to petroleum, it is reflected in this State’s legislation by the Petroleum (Submerged Lands) Act 1982.
+1. So far as the agreement relates to petroleum, it is reflected in this State’s legislation by the Petroleum (Submerged Lands) Act 1982.

-Note 2: Some sections of the Commonwealth Act contain provisions that are not relevant to the operation of this Act.
+2. Some sections of the Commonwealth Act contain provisions that are not relevant to the operation of this Act.
 To keep uniformity between this Act and the Commonwealth Act the numbers of the sections that are not relevant up to section 423 have not been used in the numbering of this Act.
 A section of this Act and the corresponding section of the Commonwealth Act up to section 423 will therefore have the same number.
 From section 424 onwards the two Acts differ significantly and uniformity of numbering has not been maintained.

 (2) Other Acts that provide background in this State to the agreement (commonly referred to as the “Offshore Constitutional Settlement”) are —